edinburgh-napier/SET09102/notes/unit6_applications/environments.md

 While a GUI is convenient, it is much less efficient that using the command line, provides limited control and has its own learning curve.

+In a complex or sensitive context, it may be advantageous to differentiate between a test environment and a _staging_ environment.
+A staging environment is a controlled, production-like environment used to test software just before it is released to production.
+It closely mimics the configuration, data, dependencies, and infrastructure of the live production environment, providing a space to validate that the application will function correctly for end users.
+In staging, teams can conduct final tests, such as end-to-end testing, performance testing, and user acceptance testing (UAT), to confirm the software’s stability, functionality, and readiness for release.
+The purpose of the staging environment is to simulate real-world conditions as closely as possible, allowing teams to catch and address any last-minute issues that might arise when the software is deployed to actual users.

+An integration testing environment, in cointrast, is used earlier in the development process to test how different components of an application work together.
+It allows developers to verify that various modules, services, and external dependencies (like databases or APIs) integrate properly.
+Integration testing environments may not always match the full configuration of production; they may lack certain data, security settings, or infrastructure setups that are present in staging.
+The goal of integration testing is to ensure that each part of the application communicates and functions correctly within the system as a whole.

+While both staging and integration testing environments are used to validate the application, they serve different purposes and occur at different stages in the pipeline.
+The integration testing environment is used to verify that components work together correctly, often as a step within a continuous integration pipeline, whereas the staging environment is typically the last testing environment before production, providing a final check under conditions that closely replicate those in production.

 ## The path

 Applications and other executable files exist in specific locations in the file system.
 To run